Kate Ashbrook, chair

 Rachael is a specialist in volunteering leadership/management, communications and engagement, and is experienced in developing organisations to be fantastic at volunteer involvement.
 Previously she was the lead for volunteering at The Alzheimer’s Society, Samaritans, Volunteering Matters and Beanstalk.
 She is also a Director of the Association of Volunteer Managers, the professional body for those who manage volunteers.
 Rachael loves walking by the sea and is enthusiastic about making sure that walking in nature is something that is open to all.

-Beatrice St Matthew-Daniel, interim director of services
+Beatrice St Matthew-Daniel, director of services

 Beatrice joined the Ramblers in February 2018.
 She is a certified management accountant responsible for the finance, HR and Facilities and ICT departments for the organisation.
 She has worked across the private and NFP/Charities sector and has over 25 years’ worth of knowledge and experience of private and NFP organisations.
 Beatrice loves all forms of exercise, including walking if there is a good pub at the end of the walk.
-Her two main passions are Liverpool Football club and anything Elvis!
+Her two main passions are Liverpool FC and anything Elvis!

 Jess Dolan, director of Scotland